stackitcloud/stackit-cli/docs/stackit_beta_sqlserverflex_user_create.md

 ### Examples

 ```
-  Create a SQLServer Flex user for instance with ID "xxx" and specify the username, role and database
+  Create an SQLServer Flex user for instance with ID "xxx" and specify the username, role and database
   $ stackit sqlserverflex user create --instance-id xxx --username johndoe --role my-role --database my-database
 ```